How to simulate a Drag and drop in your interactive wireframes

 Simulate drag and drop in your interactive wireframes with Justinmind.
 In this tutorial, you will learn how to do so.

-Justinmind provides you with all the basic tools (set of events and actions) to define and simulate many cases of drag and drop interactions.
+Justinmind provides you with all the basic tools (set of events and actions) to define and simulate many cases of drag and drop events.

 You can download an example here.

-It contains the basic cases of drag and drop plus a couple of more complex cases, and you can use it as a guide to build your own drag and drop interactions.
+It contains the basic instances of drag and drop plus a couple of more complex cases, and you can use it as a guide to build your own drag and drop events.

 - On Drag Started: Occurs when dragging begins